intel/rohd-hcl/doc/find.md

 # Find

 ROHD HCL comes with a Find.
-The detailed API docs are available [here](https://intel.github.io/rohd-hcl/rohd_hcl/Find-class.html).
+The detailed API docs are available [here](https://intel.github.io/rohd-hcl/rohd_hcl/rohd_hcl-library.html).

 A Find will search for first/nth occurrence of one(`1`)/zero(`0`) within a given Logic `bus`.
-The underlying implementation uses a Count (see [`Count`](https://intel.github.io/rohd-hcl/rohd_hcl/Count-class.html)) to count 1's or 0's whenever a Logic `n` value is passed within the constructor argument.
+The underlying implementation uses a Count to count 1's or 0's whenever a Logic `n` value is passed within the constructor argument.

 It takes a Binary Logic `bus` and finds the position of any one or zero within the `bus`.
 A Find function without any constructor arguments will find the first one.